 - 2 c chicken, cooked, diced/shredded

 - 1 c cheddar, shredded

 - 1 tbsp dill, dried

-- Bake for 40 – 45 minutes or until the potatoes are cooked through and soft.
+- Cover with foil and bake for 45-50 minutes or until the potatoes are cooked through and soft.

-- In the last 5 minutes of baking, sprinkle the remaining bacon and cheddar over the top and bake until the cheese is melted.
+- Remove the foil and sprinkle the remaining bacon and cheddar over the top and bake until the cheese is melted.

 - Let cook for approximately 5 minutes and then serve!

 Amount Per Serving:Calories: 489Total Fat: 28gSaturated Fat: 10gTrans Fat: 0gUnsaturated Fat: 16gCholesterol: 86mgSodium: 519mgCarbohydrates: 37gFiber: 4gSugar: 4gProtein: 23g